What options do I have for an annuity?

 Advance/Arrears – you can opt for the income to be paid as soon as the contract starts by taking the payment in advance, or taking it in arrears, which would mean waiting to receive the first payment.
 Having the payment payable in arrears will mean a slightly higher income.

-Whatever options you're considering, it is important to remember to shop around for the best annuity for your circumstances and use your open market option to get the best rate for you.
-Remember, you don't have to take out an annuity with the same company you have your pension with.
-Find out more about the open market option or contact us to shop around on your behalf.
+Whatever options you’re considering, it is important to remember to shop around for the best annuity for your circumstances and use your open market option to get the best rate for you.
+Remember, you don’t have to take out an annuity with the same company you have your pension with.